geraldsilvertreebrands/spim/docs/architecture.md

 ## Phase 4: Approval workflow
 4.1 Table of entities needing approval (ie approved value differs from current value), with list of attributes changed for each
-4.2 Click to review and approvec changes, and bulk approval tickboxes.
+4.2 Click to review and approve changes, and bulk approval tickboxes.

 ## Phase 5: Sync to/from Magento
 4.1 Sync from Magento for input attributes